ringvold/get5_api/README.md

 ***Project status: Pre alpha aka a lot of stuff is not working yet***

-This will be a web panel for the [splewis/get5](https://splewis.github.io/get5) CSGO sourcemod plugin.
+This will be a web panel for the ~~[splewis/get5](https://splewis.github.io/get5) CSGO sourcemod~~ https://github.com/shobhit-pathak/MatchZy plugin.

 Get5Api aims to replace parts of [splewis/get5-web] and [PhlexPlexico/G5API]/[PhlexPlexico/G5V]
 and implement new features as needs arise.
 It is actually not much of an API at the moment so the name is a bit misleading for now.
 The focus is on getting a solid base functionality down first through the web app and then focus on the API.
-There will be a GraphQL-based API further down the road for chat bots and other use cases.
+There will be an API further down the road for chat bots and other use cases.

 This application is written with [Phoenix](https://www.phoenixframework.org/) and PostgreSQL.